 These fees relate to new entrants only for the academic year indicated for entry onto the course, any subsequent years study may be subject to an annual increase, usually in line with inflation.

-Applicants must be current registrants with the Nursing and Midwifery Council (NMC).
-They should possess a current enhanced DBS and be up to date with their NHS trusts’ mandatory training.
+In addition, applicants should possess a current enhanced DBS and be up to date with their NHS trusts’ mandatory training.
 They should have the opportunity to examine babies as part of their normal role.

 Self-funding: